Practice Areas

 Is the agreement legally binding?

-If the parties are able to reach an agreement which resolves one or more issues, the parties and their counsel can enter into a binding settlement agreement which with few exceptions will be accepted and enforced by the court.
+If the parties are able to reach an agreement that resolves one or more issues, the parties and their counsel can enter into a binding settlement agreement, which, with few exceptions, will be accepted and enforced by the court.

 What if we can’t reach an agreement?

-If resolution is not reached, the parties have several options.
-They can agree to participate in another mediation or with a different mediator, they can agree to submit their disputes to an arbitrator to make a decision, or they can proceed to court, and the decisions will be made by a commissioner or a judge.
+If the resolution is not reached, the parties have several options.
+They can agree to participate in another mediation or with a different mediator, submit their disputes to an arbitrator to decide, or proceed to court, where a commissioner or a judge will make the decisions.

 What is the difference between mediation and arbitration?

-Some parties will determine that, even if they want to, they will not be able to reach an agreement with their spouse.
+Some parties will determine that, even if they want to, they cannot reach an agreement with their spouse.
 If the matter cannot be resolved with the assistance of a mediator, the parties can agree to submit their disputes to an arbitrator.
-Arbitration is another form of alternative dispute resolution in which the parties agree to appoint an arbitrator to render a decision that is final and binding.
+Arbitration is another form of alternative dispute resolution in which the parties agree to appoint an arbitrator to render a final and binding decision.
 In an arbitration, the arbitrator is an attorney acting as a decision maker who hears the positions of each side and makes a decision about the dispute.

 Some people will choose a mix of mediation and arbitration.
-This may be agreed upon prior to a mediation session, but often occurs when the parties are in a mediation session and they can see it is not going to result in a full settlement, but they don’t want to lose the work they have done thus far with the mediator.
+This may be agreed upon before a mediation session but often occurs when the parties are in a mediation session, and they can see it will not result in a full settlement, but they don’t want to lose the work they have done thus far with the mediator.
 In this case, parties can ask their mediator, who’s already familiar with the case, to act as a private arbitrator on the issues remaining.
-An attorney can help their client determine the pros and cons of switching gears and converting the neutral mediator into a decision-maker or appointing an arbitrator not associated with their mediation process.
+An attorney can help their client determine the pros and cons of switching gears, converting the neutral mediator into a decision-maker, or appointing an arbitrator not associated with their mediation process.

 What is the difference between mediation and collaborative law?

-Divorce mediation is a cooperative process that is facilitated by a third-party mediator.
-Mediation does not require parties be represented by attorneys, although it is usually recommended.
-Mediation can happen at any point in the divorce process for any number of disputed issues.
+Divorce mediation is a cooperative process facilitated by a third-party mediator.
+Although it is usually recommended that parties be represented by attorneys, mediation can happen at any point in the divorce process for any number of disputed issues.

 What does mediation cost?